top of page

 Biography

-I create pottery with an emphasis on functionality and form.
-My pots are intended to be used daily and displayed in your home.
 I first learned to use a pottery wheel during my second year in high school.
 I quickly became enthralled with the process and was motivated to improve.
 I gathered inspiration from collections of ancient Greek and Roman pottery on display in museums near Los Angeles, close to where I grew up.
 I wanted to make pots that displayed the same elegance and power in their forms as those.

 I continued to make and teach pottery during my free time while I was in college and after.
 I did some traveling and was an artist in residence for a short period at a studio in Greece.
 Eventually, I sought out professional potters to visit and learn from.
 I observed the level of commitment required to turn pottery making into a full-time job.
 My time as a summer studio assistant for a wood-firing potter in Wisconsin strongly influenced my decision to pursue a career of making art.
+Finally, I received formal training for a year and a half during my apprenticeship with a potter in North Carolina.

 ANNIE PERILLO